Email: [email protected]

 He also works very slowly on creative writing (in particular a book of short stories for children), and enjoys arctic weather, the company of dogs, playing football non-competitively, and Indian buffet lunches.

-Peer Reviewed Articles
+- Peer Reviewed Articles

 “Inherent Obligation: The Distinctive Difficulties in and of Recent Pynchon.”
 English Studies 95.8 (Nov 2014): 923-48

-“‘He that lends you pity is not wise': rereading Sejanus for Pity and Terror.”
-Ben Jonson Journal: Literary Contexts in the Age of Elizabeth, James and Charles 14.1 (May 2007): 43-60
+“‘He that lends you pity is not wise': Rereading Sejanus for Pity and Terror.”
+Ben Jonson Journal: Literary Contexts in the Age of Elizabeth, James and Charles14.1 (May 2007): 43-60

-Reviews, Notes, etc.
+- Reviews, Reference Works, Notes, etc.

-“Fictions of Fact and Value: The Erasure of Logical Positivism in American Literature 1945-75, by Michael LeMahieu.”
+Review: “Fictions of Fact and Value: The Erasure of Logical Positivism in American Literature 1945-75, by Michael LeMahieu.”
 Twentieth Century Literature 60.1 (Spring 2014): 128-136

 Review: “The Cambridge Companion to Thomas Pynchon.”
 College Literature: A Journal of Critical Literary Studies 39.4 (Fall 2012): 142-145

 Review: “Sejanus His Fall, Royal Shakespeare Company.”
-Ben Jonson Journal: Literary Contexts in the Age of Elizabeth, James and Charles 14.
+Ben Jonson Journal: Literary Contexts in the Age of Elizabeth, James and Charles14.
 1 (May 2007): 97-100